IBM/ibm-ix-aem-sonarqube-plugin/assets/readme/FilterException.md

 <p>
     It is best practice to catch and log any runtime exceptions your custom code might throw in the filter.
 That way, we ensure that the filter chain will continue, even if our code is failing. </p><p>
-    Also, make sure to keep the throws declaration for _IOException_ and _ServletException_.
+    Also, make sure to keep the throws declaration for <i>IOException</i> and <i>ServletException</i>.
 Do not try to catch these exceptions, as that might cause unexpected behaviour. </p>

 | Additional Information |        |